 Cenovus has a 100 percent working interest in Foster Creek.
-It is located on the Cold Lake Air Weapons Range, an active military base, and has a reservoir depth up to 500 meters below the surface.
+It is located on the Cold Lake Air Weapons Range, and has a reservoir depth up to 500 meters below the surface.
 Foster Creek produces from the McMurray formation using SAGD technology.